Molecular Biology, Neuroscience

 The Rockefeller University

-Dr. Vosshall is also Robin Chemers Neustein Professor and head of the Laboratory of Neurogenetics and Behavior at the Rockefeller University.
+Dr. Vosshall is also the Robin Chemers Neustein Professor and Head of the Laboratory of Neurogenetics and Behavior at The Rockefeller University.

 Genetics of Innate Behavior in Mosquitoes and Humans

 Molecular biologist Leslie Vosshall seeks to understand how an animal’s behavior is guided by integrating sensory input with information about its internal physiological state.
 Her group studies this problem in both mosquitoes and humans.

 For a female mosquito to complete egg development, for example, the insect requires a blood meal.
 Acquiring that blood from a human is an innate behavior that potentially spreads dangerous infectious diseases carried by the insect.
 Vosshall has developed CRISPR/Cas9 genome-editing tools for use in the Aedes aegypti mosquito, a vector for dengue, chikungunya, and yellow fever.
 This technology allows her team to apply a genetic approach to understanding how female mosquitoes integrate sensory cues such as body odor, heat, and exhaled carbon dioxide to hunt their human hosts.